-Family Pathways' nine food shelves respond to meet the needs of neighbors who are struggling with food scarcity by providing meat, milk, produce, canned goods, personal care, and household items in a compassionate and respectful manner.
+Family Pathways' nine food shelves, 2 food partnerships and mobile food shelf respond to meet the needs of neighbors who are struggling with food scarcity by providing meat, milk, produce, canned goods, personal care, and household items in a compassionate and respectful manner.

 Advocacy is an important service food shelf staff provide to help stabilize a family's situation.
 A job loss, medical problem, or other crisis can quickly turn one's life upside down.
 Many of the people we serve never imagined needing help and do not know where to turn.

 Youth Services serves youth with programs that build skills neccesary to become healthy adults.
 Mentoring programs include: Kids First, for ages 7-17 in the Mora, MN area, Circle of Friends, a peer/buddy mentoring program for ages 13+; and the Career Development Program to assist youth in grades 7-12 explore their futures.

 Four Teen Centers (in Forest Lake, North Branch, Mora, and Princeton) are welcoming places for teens to get help with homework, have fun with friends, be involved in programs, participate in field trips, and/or discover something new about themslves.

 Join Piper and Violet in the March Food Drive

 March is the month when we have the opportunity to come together as a community to ensure our local food shelves are adequately stocked.
 Your financial gift allows Family Pathways to purchase food from food banks, stretching the buying power of your gift by 4 to 5 times.Read more...